-This is the eighth edition of the collective agreement for university medical centres (Cao umc) setting out the employment status of the employees of all eight umcs.
+This is the ninth edition of the collective agreement for university medical centres (Cao UMC) setting out the employment status of all employees of the eight UMCs.
 Until 1 June 2005 the Cao was known as the collective agreement for university hospitals (Cao AZ).

-For the six public umcs, the Cao umc is formally a public-law employment status regulation.
-In a formal legal sense, the collective agreement for the Radboud university medical centre (Radboudumc) and the Vrije Universiteit Medical Centre (VUmc) is a Cao within the meaning of the Collective Agreements Act.
+For the six public UMCs, the Cao UMC is formally a public-law employment status regulation.
+In a formal legal sense, the collective agreement for the Radboud University Medical Centre (Radboud UMC) and the Vrije Universiteit Medical Centre (VUmc) is a Cao within the meaning of the Collective Agreements Act.

-Where necessary in connection with their private-law status, separate articles or chapters are inserted which are applicable only for employees of the Radboudumc and the VUmc.
-The relevant articles/chapters have an additional 'a' in the numbering either to distinguish them from the corresponding article that applies for the six public umcs or to signify an additional provision that does not apply to the public umcs.
+Where necessary in connection with their private-law status, separate articles or chapters are inserted which are applicable only for employees of the Radboud UMC and the VUmc.
+The relevant articles/chapters have an additional 'a' in the numbering either to distinguish them from the corresponding article that applies for the six public UMCs or to signify an additional provision that does not apply to the public UMCs.
 These articles are also highlighted in grey.